Skip to main content

 The results and knowledge generated by the project are valuable, with two new patents now filed.
 One is for special optical materials developed by FORTH which do not get overheated and damaged by high-power lasers and can be used for fabrication of micro-optical elements.
 The second is to protect the new results by Ampliconyx regarding the tapered fiber qualities to generate high quality laser light.

-By developing new ways to combine the laser beams from multiples of these powerful sources and synchronising the pulse patterns lasers with kW average power and capabilities far beyond what is currently available will be realised.
+By developing new beam combiing approaches to combine the laser beams from multiples of these powerful sources and synchronising the pulse patterns lasers with kW average power capabilities far beyond what is currently available have been realised.

 With such enormous power it is essential that a means of moving the laser beam very quickly across the materials or surfaces being processed is available.
-PULSE will develop an advanced scanner with the ability to direct the laser pulses at speeds of more than 1,000 km/second.
+PULSE developed an advanced scanner with the ability to direct the laser pulses at speeds of more than 1,000 km/second.
+This exceptional speed was demonstrated in the engraving of injection moulds for complex automotive surfaces.

-These new technologies will be demonstrated in automotive applications to cut the very hard steel used for car chassis with reduced materials and precise patterns and to produce new tactile injection moulded parts by laser texturing the surface of the moulds which can eliminate the harmful chemicals used in existing chemical etching.
+These new technologies will ultimately be demonstrated in automotive applications to produce new tactile injection moulded parts by laser texturing the surface of the moulds which can eliminate the harmful chemicals used in existing chemical etching.

 The welding of thermally conductive copper pipes to aluminium sheets for solar thermal absorbers used in renewable energy systems can also be carried out using these lasers at significantly higher speeds than existing laser welding systems.